mettafore/evals-workshop/README.md

 ## Core Workflow
 1. **Prepare Data & Prompt**
    - Run Notebook 00 to materialise `data/filtered_emails.csv` (or curate your own slice).
    - Run Notebook 01 to cover eval framing, tweak the prompt, and execute the “save prompt” cell (writes to `prompts/email_summary_prompt.txt`).
+Update `prompts/email_summary_user_prompt.txt` if you want to adjust the user-visible instruction (it already injects Subject/From/To/Cc).
 2. **Optional Synthetic Seed**
    - Notebook 01a generates a 160-email synthetic grid across designation/tone/context/intent when real traces are sparse.
 3. **Generate Trace Run**